 They can get pretty big, reaching up to more than 200 feet long.
-Though once they start getting big, they can be further qualified as mega yachts and super yachts.
+Though once they start getting big, they can be further qualified as mega yachts and super yachts

-The use of the boat plays a lot into whether it can be called a yacht or not.
+The use of the vessel plays a lot into whether it can be called a yacht or not.
 The purpose of a yacht is typically recreational.
 It is a vessel designed with luxury and comfort in mind.
 In fact, a big part of what makes a boat a yacht is how it is used.

 A boat, on the other hand, has a broader definition of what it can be used for.
 It can have recreational purposes, like fishing or cruising around a lake.
 But commercial fishing boats, police boats, and other boats used for work or commercial purposes would be called boats also.

 Boats can be either motorized or nonmotorized.
 A nonmotorized boat might be a little fishing boat that operates under manpower.
-Larger boats use the wind and sails to power the boat.
+Larger boats use the wind and sails

 There are also plenty of boats with engines.
 Some can even build up some pretty impressive speed on the water.
-However, yacht engines tend to be more powerful, sophisticated and can go longer distances than boat engines.
+However, yacht engines tend to be more powerful, and sophisticated and can go longer distances than boat engines.

 Now You Know

-We hope this has helped clear up some of the yacht vs. boat debate.
+We hope this has helped clear up some of the yachts vs. boat debate.
 You can probably understand now why the owner of a yacht would take offense when you call his vessel a mere ‘boat’.

 At least, the next time you’re wondering which term to use, you’ll have a better idea.
+Need a boat lift

-To learn more interesting tidbits about boats, feel free to check out our blog.
+To learn more interesting tidbits about boats, feel free to check out our blog